Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 This command redirects all #gls("tcp") traffic destined for port `5802` (used for #gls("tls") communication between the controller and Home I/O) to port `5803` (the port where the attacker's server is running).

 The attacker can then set up their own Modbus/#gls("tls") server to decrypt the traffic and forward it to the Home I/O simulation.
 If desired, the attacker can modify the response before forwarding it back to the controller.
 It is easy to see a trace of such an attack because the attacker has to use a dummy certificate to create the symmetric encryption key.
-This certificate can be seen with tool like `Wireshark`
+This certificate can be seen with tools like `Wireshark`

 = Conclusion